 Notification Flow – Civil Process

 Arrest occurs.
-FBI sends a notification to the EBTS Gateway Adapter.
+FBI sends a notification to the EBTS Gateway.
 Gateway Adapter sends an event reporting message to a service on the HIJIS Broker.
 The message contains the FBI Subscription Identifier as well as the details of the arrest.

 The service on the broker receives the message and determines if it is a Hawaii arrest.